-About Medicare Supplement Plans F, G, and N
+About Medicare Supplement Insurance Plans F, G, and N

-Once you’re enrolled in Medicare Part A and Part B, you may want additional coverage through a Medicare Supplement (Medigap) policy.
-Medicare Supplement Plans F, G, and N are three of the 10 standardized Medicare Supplement plans offered in most states.
+Summary: Medicare Supplement insurance Plans F, G, and N are three of the standardized Medicare Supplement insurance plans offered in most states.
 (Massachusetts, Minnesota, Wisconsin have their own versions of Medicare Supplement.)

 Benefits that plans F, G and N may cover